 You and the person you’re applying with will provide personal, employment and financial details as part of the application.
 This may be done in one application or in separate sections.
 The lender will consider the application details as a whole when considering both your eligibilities for the loan.

 Joint personal loans can be a convenient option for people who want to share equal responsibility in a large purchase.
-It can also help bolster your application and chance of approval if you have a lower income or otherwise don’t meet all of the lender’s eligibility requirements on your own.
-It’s important to think about who you are entering into the agreement with, both you and their ability to manage the loan, and whether you’re taking on the right loan for the both of you.
+It can help bolster your application and increase your chance of approval if you have a lower income.
+However, it’s important to think about who you’re entering into the agreement with.
+Both of your must have the ability to manage the loan in order to make it a viable option.